Nivi-Git/Tesla_sales_Analysis/README.md

 * Profitability by Model (Stacked Column Chart)

+#### Dashbarod Screenshots

 ## 5. Conclusion

-Tesla's highest revenue comes from USA.
+* Tesla's highest revenue comes from USA.

-Model X is the most popular model based on sales count.
+* Model X is the most popular model based on sales count.

-Seasonal trends impact Tesla sales, with peaks in 2016-04.
+* Seasonal trends impact Tesla sales, with peaks in 2016-04.

-Tesla should focus on improving sales in Australia.
+* Tesla should focus on improving sales in Australia.